FAQs

 Please note: all times are subject to change.

-• Training for all Modified and Open Rules teams takes place on weekdays at Kingsbridge Reserve (Butler) or Leatherback Park (Alkimos).
+• Training for all Modified and Open Rules teams takes place on weekdays at Halesworth Oval (Butler) or Leatherback Park (Alkimos).

 Training times and locations will be confirmed shortly after Registration Day.

-• Auskick fees are paid online at the time of registration.
+• Fees are paid at the time of registration in PlayHQ or via an organised payment plan.

 • Your club fees include: